KRKE-monument-debate-ontology/MDO/theoretical-framework/statue-chosen.md

 Carl Hagenbeck (1844–1913) was a German animal trader and entrepreneur who revolutionized the design of modern zoos by introducing naturalistic enclosures instead of traditional cages.
 In 1907 he founded the Tierpark Hagenbeck in Hamburg, which became a model for zoological gardens worldwide.
 He is remembered by some as a <mark style="color:$success;background-color:$success;">pioneer in improving the living conditions of animals and as an important businessman in the city of Hamburg</mark>.

 Hagenbeck’s legacy is highly controversial.
-Alongside his innovations in zoo design, <mark style="color:$danger;background-color:$danger;">he organized the so-called Völkerschauen or “human zoos”, in which black people - especially from Africa - and Asian people were exhibited in setting that reinforced racist and colonial stereotypes.</mark>
+Alongside his innovations in zoo design, <mark style="color:$danger;background-color:$danger;">he organized the so-called Völkerschauen or “human zoos”, in which Black people - especially from Africa - and Asian people were exhibited in settings that reinforced racist and colonial stereotypes.</mark>

 Since 2020, activists, anti-racist groups, scholars and parts of the public have demanded a critical reassessment of Hagenbeck’s commemoration.
-Petitions and protests have called for the removal of his statue at the zoo etrance, the renaming of streets bearing his name, and the creation of memorials to honor the victims of the Völkerschauen.
+Petitions and protests have called for the removal of his statue at the zoo entrance, the renaming of streets bearing his name, and the creation of memorials to honor the victims of the Völkerschauen.

 ***